quyennNguyen/learningExperience/README.md

 # *ABOUT ME*

-#### Like many other kids, I started by attending community college with major in Computer Science, where I learned the basics, a bit of Java, and a bit of Data Structure.
+#### I started by attending community college with major in Computer Science, where I learned the basics, a bit of Java, and a bit of Data Structure.
 Later on, I transferred to university to continue my major.
 But not long after that, I decided to do the boldest thing I’ve ever done in my life, DROPPING OUT.
 Of course, there were a lot of conflicts.
 But I genuinely think that school is not for me.
 Two main reasons: it is tedious and it ends up with an overwhelming debt.
-#### Frankly, I’m as clueless as anyone else.
-Every day is a new lesson.
-Therefore, in this journal, I want to be crystal clear and note down how I learn to become a SELF-TAUGHT SOFTWARE DEVELOPER from SCRATCH.
-I found this way fascinating and productive because I can keep track of my growth and get over my procrastination.
+#### In this journal, I want to be crystal clear and note down how I learn to become a SELF-TAUGHT WEB DEVELOPER from SCRATCH.
+I found this way fascinating and productive as I can keep track of my growth and get over my procrastination.

 ***

 # *WHERE TO START?*

-#### When you don't know where to start, Google or Youtube is a way to go.
-I started with a simple search, "How to Become a Software Developer".
+#### When you don't know where to start, go with a simple search like "How to Become a Software Developer?".
 #### The youtube videos that I found pretty inspiring:
 * https://youtu.be/V1PdbnuPMi8
 * https://youtu.be/hOqOj85jvn0